jomco/pages-test/troubleshooting.md

 order: 1
 ---

-What kind of problems do we want to address here?
-Presumably only problems with the software components that we'll deliver.
+Problems while using the components (Association Registry and Authorization Registry) provided on this site.

+#### Basic Flow

 The basic flow that should be supported is this:

-Developer implements resource, configures and runs AssoReg and AuthoReg To test resource, developer:
+Developer implements resource, configures and runs Association Registry and Authorization Registry To test resource, developer:
-- calls AssoReg
+- calls Association Registry
-- calls AuthoReg
+- calls Authorization Registry
 - calls Resource

+#### Types Of Problems

 So troubleshooting might involve:
-- AssoReg doesn't start up correctly
+- Association Registry doesn't start up correctly
-- problems making a call to AssoReg
+- problems making a call to Association Registry
-- problems with AssoReg's response
+- problems with Association Registry's response
-- AuthoReg doesn't start up correctly
+- Authorization Registry doesn't start up correctly
-- problems making a call to AuthoReg
+- problems making a call to Authorization Registry
-- problems with AuthoReg's response
+- problems with Authorization Registry's response
-- problems with developing Resource to handle AuthoReg's response
+- problems with developing Resource to handle Authorization Registry's response